lhindman/cs121-mod01-activity/README.md

 3. Ask Gemini to give you videos that explain Java variables.

-Answer the questions in REFLECTION.md.
+4. Reflect on your experience.
+- Were the explanations and resources useful?
+- What resources should you check FIRST, before you start asking AI?

-### Final Reflection
+## Final Reflection

 You probably felt kind of lost during this exercise.
 That's ok and that proves the point - AI is a tool, but you need to learn how to use the tool.
 AI won't really help you in this class because you need to learn enough computer science first.

 You get what you ask for from an AI.
 If you ask for nonsensical things, you'll get nonsensical things.
 You need to learn what makes sense.
 You can also get incorrect or incomplete solutions from the AI.
 You need to know enough to know that it IS incorrect or incomplete and WHY it is incorrect or incomplete.
 You then need to know enough to be able to fix it or complete it.

 Long story short, you do need to know these fundamental concepts.
 You do need to know how to read and understand code.
 You are not employable if you can't do more than the AI, and you can see how limited the AI really is.

-## Finally
-1. Commit the changes to your local repository with a message
-2. Push the changes from your local repository to the github classroom repository.

-# Markdown Resources
-Markdown is a notation that is used to format text documents.
-It is widely used in Software Development shops around the world, which is why we're asking you to use it in your lab documentation.

-Github provides a guide for getting started:  [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)